COMMUNITY FAMILY PLAYERS– our theatre ministry

 WHO WE ARE: Community Family Players was founded in 2016.
-The current partners in this endeavor are First Congregational Church and Gay Street United Methodist Church.
-The goal is to connect youth and community through the performing arts!
-The hope is to provide family oriented theatre experiences for cast, crew and audience members.
+We are in ministry of the First Congregational Church in Mount Vernon, Ohio.
+Our hope is to connect youth and community through the performing arts!
+We provide family oriented theatre experiences for cast, crew and audience members.
 Wholesome theatre productions, emphasizing messages suitable for all ages would be put together and performed.

 The cast and crew in our productions is intended when practical to include a mix of adults and youth from throughout the community.
-The presence of adults includes, of course, solid production cast and crew members but also to provide in-cast teachers and positive role models for the youth, as well as to legitimize the production as “real” theatre in the eyes of the audience.
+The presence of adults includes, of course, solid production cast and crew members but also to provide in-cast teachers and positive role models for the youth.
 More importantly, the presence of youth and adults is to provide the opportunity for family and community members to work and play together outside the home and become connected in ways that plays do so well for the cast, crew and audience members.
 Our goals also include providing a quality Christmas benefit show in partnership with The Winter Sanctuary, our local homeless shelter and help center.

 WHAT WE PLAN TO PROVIDE: Community Family Players is expected to provide the following:

 - Quality family friendly theatre productions for the local community and visitors to the area

-- A place for families to share joy and accomplishment as active participants in theatre productions
+- A place for families to share joy and accomplishment in audience and/or as active participants in theatre productions

 - Local youth with opportunities to last a life time while developing the confidence and discipline that comes with participating in, and completing a theatre production